 The Government and local authorities have a duty to support carers with their demanding role.
 You can see the government’s fact sheets about the care act 2014 here: Care Act 2014: Factsheets.

-Everyone with autism and every family is unique.
+Every autistic adult and every family is unique.
 Everyone has their own idea of what makes a good break.
-So, it is important that families and people lead the decision about what kind of break to take.
+So, it is important that families and autistic people lead the decision about what kind of break to take.
 It should be their choice.
 A good break from day to day stresses and routines benefits everyone.
 Regular breaks are a priority for most people.
 Breaks are just as important for people who need support and their families.
 Good short breaks may help prevent families from reaching crisis point.

 Our breaks have maximum numbers set, tailored to meet individual needs and planned well in advance.
 We provide full support.